m-expunged/guacamole-sharp/README.md

 client.connect(connectionString);
 ```

-### Settings overwrite priority

-If a guacamole-protocol argument is defined multiple times, it will be overwritten by the setting with the highest priority.
-The order of priority is as follows (from lowest to highest):

-Default values < Token string values < Unencrypted values

-### Settings default values
+### Settings fallback values

-Some settings have default values and can be left empty in appsettings.json/Dockerfile:
+Some settings have fallback values and can be left empty in appsettings.json/Dockerfile:

 ```c#
 GSSettings:Guacd:Hostname = 127.0.0.1